ztutlewski/GFXMath/README.md

 The (G&#8728;F)(X) Math library (abbreviated GoFXMath) is a lightweight, but powerful, data-oriented math library focused on the development of graphics-oriented applications in C++.

-## Binaries

-Compiler-specific binaries can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/lib/)

 ## Design
 Given that the GoFXMath library is designed with data in mind, much of its functionality is overloaded between two major sections: SISD code and SIMD code.
 #### SISD